ebranlard/pyDatView/README.md

 ```

 ### Brew-python version (inside a virtualenv)
-If you are inside a virtualenv, with python2 or 2, use:
+If you are inside a virtualenv, with python 2 or 3, use:
 ```
 pip install -r requirements.txt
 ./pythonmac pyDatView.py
 ```
-If the `pythonmac` commands fails, contact the developer, and in the meantime try to replace it with
+If the `pythonmac` commands fails, contact the developer, and in the meantime try to replace it with something like:
 ```
 $(brew --prefix)/Cellar/python/XXXXX/Frameworks/python.framework/Versions/XXXX/bin/pythonXXX
 ```